New EU wide initiative to boost skills in Long-Term Care

 Over four years, the project will provide the following:

-The Social Employers together with other 5 European networks are involved in the Care4Skills: the European Federation of Public Service Unions, EASPD, the European Ageing Network, Social Services Europe, and the European Association of Institutes for Vocational Training.
-The project also includes 21 other national organisations in Austria, Belgium, Bulgaria, Czechia, Finland, France, Greece, Hungary, Italy, the Netherlands and Spain (including some Social Employers members).
+The Social Employers are involved in Care4Skills together with 5 other European networks: the European Federation of Public Service Unions, EASPD, the European Ageing Network, Social Services Europe, and the European Association of Institutes for Vocational Training.
+The project also includes 21 national organisations in Austria, Belgium, Bulgaria, Czechia, Finland, France, Greece, Hungary, Italy, the Netherlands and Spain (including some Social Employers members).